 It's a Wordpress site.
 It had been a long time since I last touched Wordpress.
 That made this a fun and challenging project.
 We had two weeks to get this site up—it took three.
 At the time, my partner in crime was Chief Strategy Officer, Evan Lapointe.
 He was in charge of content strategy.
 Most of the people on the executive team contributed to the copy.

 Given the time constraints, I went with trusted, expensive, and feature rich, albeit bloated, themes and plugins.
 None of the design patterns are remarkably unique, but it's clean.
 It's an entirely new messaging platform for the business.
-As the universe gives us feedback, it will refine, which will create endless possibilities to alter the design to the messaging.
+As the universe gives us feedback, it will be refined, which will create endless possibilities to align the design with the messaging.

 Since the time of launch, a few images have been replaced to include the headers.
 The footer and contact form have evolved a great deal.
 There is still lots of work to do on the blog and some of the pages that support more thoughtful and fun contingency design.